vmware/vic/tests/test-cases/Group25-Host-Affinity/25-02-Reconfigure.md

 #### Expected Outcome:
 * Reconfiguring a VCH to disable use of a DRS VM Group affects subsequent container VM operations.

-### 7. With operations user, enabling affinity affects existing container VMs

-As 3, but with an operations user.

-### 8. With operations user, enabling affinity affects subsequent container VMs

-As 4, but with an operations user.